LaunchCoderGirlSTL/GIS-Project-Track/src/lessons/rendering-data-in-openlayers.rst

 Congrats!
 Your St. Louis City parks map is looking great!

-Continue on to the next section to read about some additional ways that you might extend the app to continue learning about mapping applications, OpenLayers, and GeoServer.
+Continue on to the :ref:`extending-your-app` section to read about some additional ways that you might extend the app to continue learning about mapping applications, OpenLayers, and GeoServer.